hpssjellis/Arduino-Portenta-Doom/README.md

     8. Find your doom library, look in the compiler output on windows it should be about C:\Users\[USERNAME]]\AppData\Local\Arduino15\packages\arduino\hardware\mbed_portenta\4.2.1\libraries\doom\src
     9. Copy the src file as a backup, then go into the src file to look at the include files
     10. open with a text editor "src/doomgeneric_arduino.cpp" and that is where you work on DOOM.
-Controls should be doable, an alternate screen might be dififcult since SPI connections are already active
+Controls should be doable.
+After making changes save that file but then go back and re-compile the ino file in the arduino IDE.

 ```